whynotshrutz/AgreeWise/README.md

 <details>
 <summary>Setting up Gemini Nano</summary>
-Here are the instruction to get started with Gemini Nano using chrome \
+Here are the instruction to get started with Gemini Nano using chrome <br>
-Make sure to have atleast 20 GB space in your local PC \
+Make sure to have atleast 20 GB space in your local PC <br>
-1. Download the Chrome Canary - https://www.google.com/chrome/canary/ \
+1. Download the Chrome Canary - https://www.google.com/chrome/canary/ <br>
-2. Open Chrome Canary, head to chrome://flags/#optimization-guide-on-device-model, select -> BypassPerfRequirement \
+2. Open Chrome Canary, head to chrome://flags/#optimization-guide-on-device-model, select -> BypassPerfRequirement <br>
 3. Go to chrome://flags/#prompt-api-for-gemini-nano.
-Select Enabled \
+Select Enabled <br>
-4. Also see other capabilities in the settings like Reader , Writer API, Summarization API, etc. If you’d like, Enable them too\
+4. Also see other capabilities in the settings like Reader , Writer API, Summarization API, etc. If you’d like, Enable them too<br>
-6. Relaunch Chrome at each step\
+6. Relaunch Chrome at each step<br>
-Test the Gemini Nano\
+Test the Gemini Nano<br>
-Head to https://chrome.dev/web-ai-demos/prompt-api-playground/, test via chat\
+Head to https://chrome.dev/web-ai-demos/prompt-api-playground/, test via chat<br>
 <\details>